App::cpanminus(3) User Contributed Perl Documentation App::cpanminus(3)

 It is more likely a problem with the distribution itself. cpanminus

-doesn't support or is known to have issues with distributions like as
+doesn't support or may have issues with distributions such as follows:

 o Tests that require input from STDIN.